Lectures on piecewise distance-preserving maps: Akopyan's approximation theorem

 Let $\mathcal{S}$ denote the subdivision of $\mathcal{T}^1$ such that $h$ is linear on each edge of $\mathcal{S}$.
 Subdividing $\mathcal{S}$ further if necessary, we may assume without loss of generality that each edge of $\mathcal{S}$ which comes from a vertex of $\mathcal{T}^1$ has length $\delta$.
 (To perform this subdivision, we have to assume that $\delta$ in \ref{clm:delta-condition} is sufficiently small.)

 Denote by $\ell$ the maximal length of the edges in $\mathcal{T}^1$.
 Let us apply the $n$-step zigzag construction to each edge of $\mathcal{S}$.
-Since the maps from the zigzag construction agree at the common vertices of different edges, we obtain a piecewise distance preserving map $w_n\:\mathcal{T}^1\to\RR^2$ such that
+Since the maps from the zigzag construction agree at the common vertices of different edges, we obtain a piecewise distance-preserving map $w_n\:\mathcal{T}^1\to\RR^2$ such that

 for all $x \in \mathcal{T}^1$.